 Meeting rooms are mostly the secluded part of your office space, where most of the action and implementation takes place.
 Meeting rooms in coworking spaces are known for their innovative design and tech-enabled environment, which supports innovation and aids productivity.

-Here are a few tips to design meeting rooms for coworking spaces:
+Here are a few tips for designing meeting rooms for coworking spaces:

 Chalk out your audience